 - The Company will have the utmost integrity in its financial reports.
-Kimball Electronics has established accounting procedures, internal accounting controls, and undergoes regular internal and external
+Kimball has established accounting procedures, internal accounting controls, and undergoes regular internal and external

 audits to help ensure full, fair and accurate disclosure in its financial statements and reports filed with the U.S. Securities and Exchange Commission.
 The company will comply with all applicable governmental

 - Kimball Electronics, Inc. is committed to ethical practices and compliance with all applicable laws and regulations.
 While we do not source these metals directly, they may exist in the materials and components we source.